Fsvasconcelos00/array_manipulation_in_zig/README.md

 # Array manipulation stuff done in zig

 ## How to run
-- run zig main.zig --sort_type array
+- zig run zig main.zig -- --sort_type array

 ## Usage example
-- run zig main.zig --bubble_sort 5 4 3 2 1
+- zig run zig main.zig -- --bubble_sort 5 4 3 2 1

+The "--" tells that there are no more "zig run" related parameters to read, so the main.zig can proceed to read the args.